BanyanCo/NEAR-Bounty-Board/.github/ISSUE_TEMPLATE/-bounty-request-.md

 ## Hackathon  / Deadline
 > Which hacker house/ hackathon and deadline date are you submitting this bounty for

+## Rules
+> Put rules and eligibility submissions for this bounty.

+## Github User Names of Judges
+> Put the usernames of judges for this bounty track.
+YOU MUST JUDGE if you submit a bounty and it gets approved with funding.

+## Organization
+> Put the name and website of the organization you represent.
+Leave blank if you are an individual.

+# For Those Funding

 ## Bounty Amount
 > How much in total bounty in USD will you be giving out.
 If you need us to assist with funding, enter "NEED FUNDING: {$IDEAL AMOUNT TO INCENTIVIZE FUNDING}"